Summer 2022 Application Deadline: December 15, 2021

 CANDIDATE DESCRIPTION AND QUALIFICATIONS:

 The Candidates should:

 - Be mid-career, typically between the ages of 30-50, highly motivated, experienced secondary school teachers and administrators.
 Ideal candidates are individuals who are seeking to introduce or enhance aspects of U.S. studies into their curricula or to offer specialized seminars/workshops for education professionals in U.S. studies or related fields.

-- Have firm plans to enhance, update or develop courses and/or educational materials with a U.S. studies focus or component
+- Have firm plans to enhance, update or develop courses and/or educational materials with U.S. studies focus or component

 - Have no prior or limited experience in the United States

 - Demonstrate English language fluency